Legislation Status Report

 Prohibiting a landlord from requiring or requesting from a prospective tenant certain information relating to criminal history and prohibiting a landlord from considering certain information when evaluating the prospective tenant; permitting a landlord to consider certain criminal history information prior to extending a conditional offer to a prospective tenant and requiring the landlord to consider certain information provided by a prospective tenant relating to a criminal history records check; etc.

-In the Senate - Hearing 3/11 at 1:00 p.m.
-(2/12)
+In the House - Hearing 4/02 at 1:00 p.m.
+(3/26)Economic Matters

 Wed 3/11 1:00 PM